A Guide to Second Hand Shopping in Krakow

 1. Most Odziez Na Wage’s have different prices for different days.
 They will usually display a sign in the window stating what they offer Mon-Sat (Closed on Sundays).
 It will actually make a huge difference to your wallet if you go on the right day as prices can range from ‘Everything is 1zl’ to ‘45zl per kilo’, although some stores do also have racks with permanent prices.
 The right day will bring you the right price.

 2. They will only accept cash and quite often don't have too much change in the till, so don't expect to use VISA pay pass or to buy a 5zl shirt with a 100zl note.

-3. The Queens ruling over the operations of the Odziez Na Wage, while usually kindly, have not usually had much reason to learn English.
+3. The elderly Queens ruling over the operations of the Odziez Na Wage, while usually kindly, have not usually had much reason to learn English.
 However, these lovely ladies of the linen will be over the moon if you even try to speak some Polish.
 So here are a few phrase that might help you out.
-Read it out loud with our pheonetical translations and it should be understandable.
+Read it out loud with our phonetical translations and it should be understandable.

 How much?: ile? (ee-leh?)

 Can I see that?: Czy mogę to zobaczyć?
 (Cheh moh-geh toh zoh-bah-chich)

 I want to buy this: Chcę to kupić ('ch'seteh koo-pich)

 Please / Thank You: Proszę / dziękuję (Prosh-sheh / jen-koo-yeh)